 Click here for an index to the deeds for 515 Beacon, and click here for further information on the land west of Massachusetts Avenue between the south side of Beacon and the north side of Commonwealth.

 On March 31, 1888, 515 Beacon was purchased from N. Henry Chadwick and Oscar Stillings by wholesale liquor merchant Isaac H. Meserve.
 He and his wife, Clara Adella (Morse) Meserve, made it their home.
+Their daughter, Alice Louise Meserve, lived with them.
 They previously had lived at 27 Marcella.

 On March 24, 1922, 515 Beacon was purchased from Isaac Meserve’s estate by Annie Jane (Trimble) Varney, the widow of John R. Varney.
 Earlier that month, she had acquired 513 Beacon.
 She converted both buildings into lodging houses.
 She lived at 482 Beacon, where she also operated a lodging house.